rmaicle/rmaicle.github.io/_posts/2015-12-09-enforcing_smart_ptrs_use.md

 The above solution is alright for some but it does not scale.
 Changing how things are done inside that static function, which could be copy-pasted across multiple class definitions, requires editing all source files that uses such mechanism.

-The following solution uses the approach introduced above and extends it a little bit more.
+The following uses the approach introduced above and extends the original idea.

 {% highlight cpp linenos %}
 {%raw%}#{%endraw%}include <memory>